anthonycaccese/magicx-zero-40-retroarch-overlays/README.md

 - **Folder Structure**: Defined the foundational folder structure and added support for the FinalBurn Neo core as a first test (more details described in the Usage section below)
 - **Arcade Configuration**: Contains a full list of cfg files for all games marked as "vertical" from the Arcade Database @ [http://adb.arcadeitalia.net/](adb.arcadeitalia.net)
 - **Arcade Overlay Images**: Added a default image named `_vertical-overlay.png` as a foundation for all vertical arcade games so that they will display something until more game specific images are created.
-Some game specific images have also been created to test how game specific images will work.
+Over 400 game specific images have also been created to test how game specific images will work.

 ## Credits